tychon/mascado/docs/source/scripts.rst

 Scripts and macros in Zemax might produce different outputs, so some slightly different formats might be implemented over time.
-Currently there is one variant additional to the default format.
+Currently there are two variants additional to the default format.

+In most cases the exact content of non-tabular lines is ignored, because only a specific number of lines is skipped in the beginning and end.

 The format variant can be chosen using the ``--format LETTER`` argument.